ShadowCatlol/Nexora-Aim-Assist/README.md

 - Adjust `sensitivity`, `aiming_multiplier`, and `speed` for your preferred aiming feel.
 - Set `target_head` to `true` for headshots, or `false` for body shots.
 - Use `on_screen` to enable/disable visual overlays.
+- For calculating the quarter turn:
+  - Run the program and selection option number 2
+  - Choose an identifiable object and move it to the leftmost edge of your screen
+  - Now hold down the left mouse button which will begin to move your mouse to the left
+  - Now once that object reaches the middle of your screen unpress the left mouse button
+  - Your settings will automatically update

 ---